 Stationery sold at reduced price (Switzerland); see right hand vertical text (5 Sfr for 125 cards) ▲ receipt on how to prepare hot chocolate from a tablet

 Nutella can be used in many recipes, but is preferred on toast or sandwiches.
 Mixing cocoa or grated chocolate with butter makes cacao pasta; often part of a sweet breakfast.
+The chocolate drink Ready-to-Drink comes ....

 Cacao pasta